Resistance International: Activities in Europe

 Between 1985 and 1987 Resistance International organised major events in Western Europe, two in Paris and one in Vienna, to draw attention to the lack of free speech and human rights in the Soviet Union.

 The first event was timed to coincide with Mikhail Gorbachev's first visit to Paris in October 1985.
 As an alternative to the official events of the Soviet leader's visit a large gathering was held at the Grand Palais.

 The second event, an exhibition entitled a "Helsinki Mirror" and a press conference, took place in Vienna from 4 to 6 November 1986 as the Conference on Security and Cooperation in Europe (CSCE) which produced the 1975 Helsinki Accords was transformed into the permanent Organization for Security and Co-operation in Europe (OSCE).

 The third and last major public event of Resistance International was the Paris Forum, "Literature without borders", held in November 1987 and organised jointly by the French PEN Club français, Resistance International and the Russian and French editions of the Kontinent quarterly.
 "Freedom of speech in the USSR and Eastern Europe", noted Galina Akkerman, "was something more people could agree on than aid for the Contras or the Afghan mujahideen," and forty famous writers attended, including Joseph Brodsky, Czeslaw Milosz and Georgy Vladimov.
 This would prove, in Akkerman's words, to be the "swan song" of Resistance International.
 It closed down the following year.

 Funding public and private

 Resistance International initially had funding from the US Congress (from which it received 6 million dollars in 1983) and from private American foundations.
-In 1985 the organisation was put on a more serious footing with the establishment of the American Foundation for Resistance International which had a roster of famous names and influential right-wing politicians on its advisory committee (among them Saul Bellow, William F. Buckley Jr, and, later, Richard Perle), while Jeane Kirkpatrick served with Bukovsky and Albert Jolis on its board.
+In 1984, an American branch of the group was formed, financially supported by a number of wealthy, anti-communist conservatives.
+The organisation was put on a more serious footing with the establishment of the American Foundation for Resistance International which had a roster of famous names and influential right-wing politicians on its advisory committee (among them Saul Bellow, William F. Buckley Jr, and, later, Richard Perle), while Jeane Kirkpatrick served with Bukovsky and Albert Jolis on its board.
 For the next three years this body raised funds for Resistance International and expanded the scope of its activities.